XiaoMingXing/learn/speed-layer.md

 * You can choose to update whatever replicas are available and synchronize with other replicas when the partition is resolved. \(your data system is available but not consistent\)

+The solutions:

+* Use **conflict-free replicated data types** to solve the diverge between partitions

+The questions:

+* **What's the use case of eventual accuracy? how to do the eventual accuracy computation?**
+* What is sloppy quorums?
+* What's that meaning for only one server in the system will be updating the count for a given replica \(Page.
+215\).
+Why use the maximize number will be correct. how about if the diverged at 0